vivizuma/odin-web-scraper/knowledge-check.md

 ## OOP Principles

-* Explain the “Single Responsibility Principle”.
+* What is the “Single Responsibility Principle”?
-* Briefly explain the additional SOLID principles.
+* What are the additional SOLID principles?
-* Explain what “tightly coupled” objects are and why we want to avoid them.
+* What are “tightly coupled” objects and why do we want to avoid them?
+* Why is favoring composition over inheritance suggested?

 ## Project: Todo List